 When we think of a “saturated fat,” we need to know that it is a chain of carbons that is simply saturated with hydrogen.

 Besides saturated fats, there are a couple other combinations which could be at play:

 - Polyunsaturated Fats (many bonds)

-Key Insight: When we start counting up from a carbon chain (from alpha to omega), the first “double bond” that we find dictates the kind of fat that we are dealing with.
+Key Insight: When we start counting up from a carbon chain (from alpha to omega), the first “double bond” that we find dictates the kind of fat it is.
 For example, if the first double bond was three carbons into the chain, it would be an omega-3 unsaturated fatty acid.

 What does it mean for a fat to be “saturated”?

-Sometimes we might hear the terms “fat” and “oil” used interchangeably, but a fat is specifically something that is solid at room temperature.
-If I had:
+Sometimes we might hear the terms “fat” and “oil” used interchangeably.
+A fat is specifically something that is solid at room temperature.

 - Coconut Oil